-The Atlantic White Shark Conservancy identified the 25-foot long blue whale as a Minke.
+The Atlantic White Shark Conservancy identified the 25-foot long blue whale bitten in half as a Minke.
 It is most likely the world’s biggest vertebrate, according to the Atlantic White Shark Conservancy.
 The chewed remains of the blue whale, which were discovered off the Old Orchard Bleach by the conservancy, were spotted about five nautical miles offshore.
 Blue whales are known to feed in the area during this time of year.

 The conservancy posted a photo on its Facebook page, identifying the 25-foot whale as being most likely Minke, with some individuals also mentioning Bryde’s and Sei whales may be possible too.
 Blue whales were removed from national wildlife lists back in 1994, so they are not protected under this act.
 Blue whales have been removed from the endangered species list since 1994 but still remain very rare to see in person or even find their remains once dead.